-For designated and qualifying cash flow hedges, the effective portion of cumulative gain or loss on the hedging instrument is initially recognized directly in OCI within equity (Cash flow hedge reserve) until the forecasted cash flows being hedged are recognized in profit and loss.
-When the forecasted cash flows are recognized in profit and loss, the cash flow hedge reserve related to those cash flows is reclassified from OCI to profit and loss.
+For designated and qualifying cash flow hedges, the effective portion of cumulative gain or loss on the hedging instrument is initially recognized directly in OCI within equity (Cash flow hedge reserve).
 The ineffective portion of the gain or loss on the hedging instrument is recognized in the statement of comprehensive income through profit or loss.